 Part C - Native Vegetation

 is to be used where the removal of more than three tree/shrubs is within a native vegetation complex, wetlands, riparian zones or Endangered Ecological Communities on private land.
 A Permit Application for Native Vegetation Removal

-must be completed and returned to Newcastle City Council.
+must be completed and returned to City of Newcastle.

 A permit will not be issued if the vegetation pruning or clearing exceeds the biodiversity offsets scheme threshold (refer to Biodiversity Conservation Act 2016 for further information), or is on land identified by the Biodiversity Values Map as defined by the Biodiversity Conservation Regulation 2017, confirm with Office of Environment and Heritage Biodiversity Offsets Scheme entry requirements